jamesWalker55/qmul-final-project-report/src/05-implementation.typ

     caption: [Diagram showing the process of converting a plain-text query to a SQL statement], )

-The parser is implemented in `parser.rs` using #link("https://github.com/rust-bakery/nom")[the "nom" crate (library)].
+The parser is implemented in `parser.rs` using the "nom" crate @couprie_2021_nom.
 Its purpose is to validate and parse a plain-text query into a parse tree.

-The purpose of `convert.rs` is to convert the parse tree into an abstract syntax tree (AST).
-In this stage, it combines any FTS terms in the same level into a single `FTS()` object that represents a single FTS expression in the output SQL statement.
+The purpose of `convert.rs` is to convert the parse tree into an abstract syntax tree (AST) @thain2019introduction.
+In this stage, it combines any FTS terms on the same level into a single `FTS()` object that represents a single FTS expression in the output SQL statement.

 The conversion from the AST to SQL code is also handled by `convert.rs`.
 This is done by calling the `to_sql_clause(&self) -> String` method on the base of the tree, which then recursively calls `to_sql_subclause(&self, is_root: bool) -> String` on its child nodes.